mira10-git/robotgirlz.github.io/README.md

 - The LED strips could be further implemented, as it does not only display two colors, but a range of red/blue could be shown as the temperature varied.
 - A switch to power on the device could be implemented to avoid the delicate process of of plugging and unplugging wires every time the device is turned on.

-# 17. Reflection and Conclusions
+# 15. Reflection and Conclusions

 * **What did you learn from it?**
-From this project, we got a wholistic view of the development process of an embedded system prototype.
-From planning out desired functions and building bill of materials, to testing individual components and final integration, this project expanded upon what we learned in ESE 5190's worksheets and labs, giving us one specific design where we had to implement everything we'd been learning about from scratch.
-Learning how to navigate multiple datasheets for desired information, write code for I2C communication for a device, find the necessary initializations for desired implementation, set up a linear regulatior, and how putting all these pieces together affected entire system operation, was all necessary for the succesful operation of our final design.
+From this project, the team got a wholistic view of the development process of an embedded system prototype.
+From planning out desired functions and building the bill of materials, to testing individual components and final integration, this project expanded upon what was in the course assignments of ESE 5190, giving one specific design where all of the learned materials were implemented from scratch.
+Learning how to navigate multiple datasheets for desired information, writing code for I2C communication for a device, finding the necessary initializations for desired implementation, setting up a linear regulatior and how putting all these pieces together affecting the entire system operation, was all that was necessary for the succesful operation of the final design.
-  We also gained experience with the arduous debugging process, isolating each component one by one.
-This is a very important skill for when we are working in the industry as most of the times, the components that work fine individually, stop working during integration and so, finding the root cause of the issue is a very complex problem.
-The project gave us hands on experience with bare metal coding, which one of our team members had had little to no experience with before.
-We learned individually about the intricacies of each main component: the temperature sensor, water level sensor, LCD screen and speaker and audio driver and how to integrate these together using ATmega328PB.
-We also got some experience in 3D designing and 3D printing.
+The team also gained experience with the arduous debugging process, isolating each component one by one.
+This is a very important skill for working in the industry as most of the times, the components that work fine individually, stop working during integration and so, finding the root cause of the issue is a very complex problem.
+The project gave us hands on experience with bare metal coding, in which some of our team members had little to no experience with before.
+The team learned individually about the intricacies of each main component: the temperature sensor, water level sensor, LCD screen, speaker, audio driver and how to integrate these together using ATmega328PB.
+The team also gained some experience in 3D designing, 3D printing and fabrication.

 * **What went well?**
-Many aspects of our project went well.
+Many aspects of our project went quite well.
 Most notably the speaker with an in-built amplifier attached to the audio driver worked very well.
-There were no complications during any of the testing sessions and the audio were quite audible clearly differentiating between four different personality mode voices.
-Additionally, though it was the first part to be affected by integration bugs, the LCD screen also consistently displayed the information reported from the ATmega, giving us a clear place to look to see if there was an issue.
-If the code was hung up, we could see the LCD freeze, if a sensor wasn't working right we could see the garbage value on display, or if a button wasn't debouncing properly we could see the effect directly.
+There were no complications during any of the testing sessions and the audio were quite audible, clearly differentiating between four different personality mode voices.
+Additionally, though it was the first part to be affected by integration bugs, the LCD screen consistently displayed the information reported from the ATmega328PB, giving a clear place to look to see if there was an issue.
+If the code was hung up, the LCD screen froze.
+If a sensor wasn't working right, the garbage value could be seen on display or if a button was not debouncing properly the effect could be seen directly.
 This really helped with the debugging process.

 * **What accomplishments are you proud of?**
-We were particularily proud of implementing the temperature sensor.
-Since it communicated through I2C,it required a lot of firmware implementation specific to the part itself.
-It took a lot of time to research, write code for, and test the necessary initializations, calibrations, and measurement start parameters, along with the firmware required to turn the raw data from the sensor into information that was interpretable.
-The temperature sensor took to most time to intergate with other parts, because the lack of an expected acknowledgement from the peripheral would hang up the entire application function.
-It was very rewarding when we figured out what was going on and got everything to work (code will get hung up waiting for an ACK if we did not have our I2C peripherals plugged in).
+The team was particularily proud of implementing the temperature sensor.
+Since it communicated through I2C, it required a lot of firmware implementation specific to the part itself.
+It took a lot of time to research, write code for as well as test the necessary initializations, calibrations and measurement start parameters, along with the firmware required to turn the raw data from the sensor into information that was interpretable.
+The temperature sensor took the most time to intergate with other parts, because the lack of an expected acknowledgement from the peripheral would hang up the entire application function.
+It was very rewarding when it the team figured what was going on and got everything to work (code got hung up waiting for an ACK if the I2C peripherals were not plugged in).
 Aside from the temperature sensor, finally putting everything together was very exciting even if it did take significant time and effort.
-The working of the entire project felt worth the effort.
+The working of the entire project felt worth the effort!!!

 * **What did you learn/gain from this experience?**
-In addition to the general practice applying what we learned in the course, we also learned how executing a project like this takes a lot of time, trial and error, testing, and adapting and overcoming the inevitable obstacles along the way.
-We learnt how we can approach the same problem in multiple ways.
-For example, we tried many different methods to measure the level of the water inside the bottle.
-This showed us that it is okay not to be stuck if the original plan did not work out, and that we can improvise when needed.
+In addition to the general practice, the team learned how executing a project like this takes a lot of time, trial and error, testing, adapting and overcoming the inevitable obstacles along the way.
+The team learned to approach the same problem in multiple ways.
+For example, many different methods were tried and tested to measure the level of the water inside the bottle.
+This showed that it is okay not to be stuck if the original plan did not work out and that one must improvise when needed.

-# 18. Project Proposal Presentation
+# 16. Project Proposal Presentation

 Below is the link used for the Project Proposal Presentation: https://docs.google.com/presentation/d/1BS_oT94HW1l447_tcnxJzq2WIQPKSj7Fw4KtnmdRAFw/edit?usp=sharing